internetvandingen/learn-elm/README.md

 ## Protocol
 As clients should not be able to alter the gamestate outside the rules, it should be managed by the server.
-So the elm keeps track of the gamestate, but it is not a server.
+The elm code on the backend keeps track of the gamestate, but it cannot handle communication over http.
-Therefore, consider the node server a middleman that handles the socket connections: `Client <--> Node server <--> Backend` Everytime a message from the client comes in, client number is combined with the client request and passed to the backend.
+For this I use node, consider the node server a middleman that handles the socket connections: `Client <--> Node server <--> Backend`
+Everytime a message from the client comes in, the client number is combined with the client request and passed to the backend.
 In short, node injects e.g. "player":1 into the json before it is passed to the backend

 Client --> nodejs websocket --> Backend